C vs Erlang: What are the differences?

 What is Erlang?
 A programming language used to build massively scalable soft real-time systems with requirements on high availability.
 Some of Erlang's uses are in telecoms, banking, e-commerce, computer telephony and instant messaging.
 Erlang's runtime system has built-in support for concurrency, distribution and fault tolerance.
 OTP is set of Erlang libraries and design principles providing middle-ware to develop these systems.

-"Cool syntax" is the primary reason why developers consider C# over the competitors, whereas "Real time, distributed applications" was stated as the key factor in picking Erlang.
+"Performance" is the primary reason why developers consider C over the competitors, whereas "Real time, distributed applications" was stated as the key factor in picking Erlang.

-Intuit, Stack Exchange, and OpenTable are some of the popular companies that use C#, whereas Erlang is used by AdRoll, Grooveshark, and Heroku.
-C# has a broader approval, being mentioned in 684 company stacks & 1119 developers stacks; compared to Erlang, which is listed in 70 company stacks and 45 developer stacks.
+AdRoll, Twitch, and Redis Labs are some of the popular companies that use C, whereas Erlang is used by AdRoll, Grooveshark, and Heroku.
+C has a broader approval, being mentioned in 64 company stacks & 251 developers stacks; compared to Erlang, which is listed in 70 company stacks and 47 developer stacks.

 What is Erlang?